mnot/I-D/rfc5785bis/draft.md

 concise), or provide references to other URIs that provide it.

-It is inappropriate to use well-known URIs as a means of identifying or locating a new protocol built on top of HTTP.
-In particular, locating information using a hostname instead of a URI is, on its own, insufficient reason to register a well-known URI.
+It is inappropriate to use well-known URIs as a means of identifying or locating a new protocol built on top of HTTP; such applications are encouraged to use a complete URI to achieve this, rather than hard-coding a well-known location.

+If a protocol has a use case where it is not possible to convey a URI, but it is possible to convey a hostname, it might be appropriate to use a well-known location.
+Making it easier to locate the resource is not a sufficient reason.

 # Notational Conventions